heins/tendoon/README.md

 > GPIO07 --> topic: /gpio07/input --> topic: /startbutton/state, 0: not_pressed, 1: pressed, attribute: port: digital_input
 > GPIO14 --> topic: /gpio14/output --> topic: /led/run/state, 0: off, 1: on, attribute: color: green, port: digital_output

+## Public or Private

+Define whether your message should be accessible local on your IoT Device or global over your network:

+> Private -> Local Access
+> Public -> Global Access

 ## Defining your IoT Devices

 For Tendoon we will use a simle descrition language to define the interface and habit for IoT devices or Cyber Physical Systems,